We loved Santa Fe pretty much the moment we rolled into town, and I imagine that’s how most people react.

 The tour goes by the Loreto Chapel, whose spiral staircase is an architectural wonder.
 We had the option of going in to see it.
 As much as we were curious, we weren’t convinced we wanted to pay $12 to look at a staircase.

 Also pop into Señor Murphy’s a candy store built into La Fonda’s street front.
-Its handmade chocolate has a distinct New Mexico accent, incorporating piñon (pine nuts) and of course, chiles.
+Its handmade chocolate has a distinct New Mexico accent, incorporating piñon (pine nuts) and, of course, chilis.
 Fudgy bollitos are a local specialty and the piñon toffee is addictive.

 The Palace of Governors was closed for repairs while we were there, so we didn’t get to look inside this Spanish colonial building that was built in 1610.
 Stop in if it’s open though; it’s one of the oldest surviving structures in the country and remnants of a different colonial period than we learn about in many U.S. schools.